kin-labs/kin-developer-docs-old/docs/developers/typescript.md

 Prior to the release of Kinetic, our Kin SDKs were powered by a now-deprecated technology called Agora.
 Here, we will outline the key API changes from the old version of our SDK to the new Kinetic version.

 #### General notes
-- For methods that request Kin be transferred, 'amount' is the amount of Kin, not quarks.
+- For methods that request Kin be transferred, `amount` is the amount of Kin, not quarks.
-- Response objects from requests have changed as well so these will have to be taken into account.
+- Response objects from requests have updated / changed.

 #### Instantiate the Kin Client
 ```JS